vijayetar/dsa/dsa/challenges/left_join_hash/README.md

 * Avoid utilizing any of the library methods available to your language.

 ## Approach and Efficiency
+I chosen to use O(n) efficiency to iterate through table1 keys and match it to table 2.  while the matching is O(1), to look for the key is O(m) of table 2 and that will take place the absolute different between sizes of the two tables.

+Also, even though the assumption is that retrieval of keys and values is O(1), it can be higher based on collisions in the hashmaps

 ## Specifications Used
 * .editorconfig